Harshil105/Liver-Function-test/README.md

 # Liver-Function-test
-The system developed for this project aims to analyze Liver Function Test (LFT) results to identify distinct patterns that can reliably distinguish between well-defined liver diseases.
+The system developed for this project aims to analyze Liver Function Test (LFT) results to identify distinct patterns that can reliably distinguish between well-defined liver diseases using Machine Learning algorithm and flask framework